 - FHEQ Level:

 - Year 3, Year 3 of 4 or Year 4 of 4

 - Taught in:

-At the end of a course, a student should be able to:
+At the end of a module, a student should be able to:

 - demonstrate a knowledge of how North Korea came into existence and of its political, economic and social development after 1948;